NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 \end{align}
 ```

+At this stage we have not conducted extensive tests with all the solvers in [DifferentialEquations](https://diffeq.sciml.ai/) if you are solving a larger system use `IDA()`.

 - *MassMatrixModel*: Defines models that can be solved using [Mass-Matrix Solvers](https://diffeq.sciml.ai/stable/solvers/dae_solve/#OrdinaryDiffEq.jl-(Mass-Matrix)).
 The model is formulated as follows:

 ```math
 \begin{align}